energywebfoundation/ssi/apps/vc-api/README.md

 ## Credential JSON-LD Contexts

-The Verifiable Credentials specification used context to ensure that the meanings of terms in a credential are shared by all parties.
+The Verifiable Credentials specification uses contexts to ensure that the meanings of terms in a credential are shared by all parties.
 For more information about this, see the [context documentation](./docs/contexts.md).

 ## Installation